SumZer0-git/EDAPGui/readme.md

 # Constraints:
 * Will only work with Windows (not Linux)
+* Default HUD Values must be used, if you changed those colors, this autopilot will not work
 * Borderless Elite Dangerous (ED) configuration required,  Windowed does not work due to how the screen is grabbed
 * Screen Resolution/scale X, Y:  The templates were captured on a 3440x1440 resolution/game configuration.
 These need to be scaled for different resolutions.
 The _config-resolution.json_ file captures these resolutions with the corresponding ScaleX, Y values.
 If a resolution is not defined